-Let’s face it, there is always a way to make your cupcakes better.
+Let’s face it; there’s always a way to make your cupcakes better.
 One easy way to take those cupcakes from good to absolutely fantastic is to fill them with delicious fillings.
-How, exactly, do you do that?

 Fillings for Cupcakes

-You also do not want your filling to be too hard.
-Cupcakes are light and fluffy and the filling should match.
-It would not be good to bite into a cupcake and hit a hard center.
-That would not be a welcomed surprise!
+You also don’t want your filling to be too hard.
+Cupcakes are light and fluffy, so the filling should match this as well.
+It wouldn’t be good to bite into a cupcake and hit a hard center.

 - Jelly and Jam